-Under normal circumstances, buyers are already very picky but they are even more sensitive in this confusing situation.
-They want to see companies protect their customers, employees, and work to reduce uncertainty.
-Brands that are open, honest, and consistent will continue to win the consumer’s trust.
+Under normal circumstances, buyers are already very picky, but they are even more sensitive in this confusing situation.
+They want to see companies protect their customers employees, and work to reduce uncertainty.
+Open, honest, and consistent brands will continue to win the consumer’s trust.

 Offer Assurance To Customers

-Consumers are demonstrating an increased level of demand for trust and assurance during the new normal state.
-Even in relatively low-consideration product categories where price used to be the key differentiator, consumers now are making greater efforts in learning how these products fulfill their needs.
+Consumers are demonstrating increased demand for trust and assurance during the new normal state.
+Even in relatively low-consideration product categories where price used to be the key differentiator, consumers are now making greater efforts in learning how these products fulfill their needs.
 Shocking sales or promotions can no longer lure consumers to buy things they don’t need.